StageDirect/StageNet/PROTOCOL.md

 ### 2. Connection Phase

-Once the console has recognized gateway(s), on start-up it sends a request to the gateway prompting it to initiate a WebSocket connection with the console to begin the data communication.
+Once the console has recognized some gateways, on startup it sends a request to the gateway prompting it to initiate a WebSocket connection with the console for the data communication.

 #### **Connect Request (CONSOLE → GATEWAY)**
 - **Method**: UDP Request